Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species: Power-law kinetics

 \section{Power-law kinetics}

 Power-law kinetics form a large family of kinetics \cite{hornjackson}.
 They are generalizations of mass-action kinetics and are based on a power-law formalism.
-Their general form make them flexible for modeling purposes in many areas of science such as chemistry, ecology and epidemics.
-As mentioned in Example~\ref{mass-action} power-law kinetics might be used when mass-action kinetics are not suitable and, furthermore, they can be seen as an approximation to a wide range of other kinetics \cite{savageau}.
-Furthermore, these kinetics are important in the study of injectivity in that they, in some sense, are ``dense" in the set of kinetics that are strictly monotonic with respect to an influence specification (to be made precise in Section~\ref{general-kinetics}).
-That is to say, injectivity of a network $\mmN$ over certain sets of kinetics can be determined on the basis of injectivity of $\mmN$ over suitable sets of power-law kinetics.
+Their general form makes them flexible for modeling purposes in many areas of science such as chemistry, ecology and epidemics.
+Furthermore, these kinetics are important in the study of injectivity in that they, in some sense, are ``dense" in the set of kinetics that are strictly monotonic or constant in each concentration (to be made precise in Section~\ref{general-kinetics}).
+That is to say, injectivity of a matrix $A$ over certain sets of kinetics can be determined on the basis of injectivity of $A$ over suitable sets of power-law kinetics.

-In this section we introduce networks with power-law kinetics.
-Networks with power-law kinetics have properties that are very similar to networks with mass-action kinetics and similar results regarding injectivity can be derived for power-law kinetics as for mass-action kinetics themselves.
+In this section we introduce power-law kinetics.
+Dynamical systems with power-law kinetics have properties that are very similar to those with mass-action kinetics and similar results regarding injectivity can be derived for power-law kinetics as for mass-action kinetics themselves.

 For a concentration vector $c$ and $v\in\R^n$, we associate the power law $c^v=\prod_{i=1}^n c_i^{v_i}$.
 For example, if $v=(2.1,0.72,0,-1)\in \R^4$, then the associated power law is $c^v=c_1^{2.1}c_2^{0.72}c_4^{-1}$.
 A power law is well defined for all $c\in\omR^n_+$ such that $c_i>0$ if $v_i<0$.